Star of Bethlehem: Depiction in art

 Paintings and other pictures of the Adoration of the Magi may include a depiction of the star in some form.
 In the fresco by Giotto di Bondone, it is depicted as a comet.
 In the tapestry of the subject designed by Edward Burne-Jones (and in the related watercolour), the star is held by an angel.

 The colourful star lantern known as a paról is a cherished and ubiquitous symbol of Christmas for Filipinos, its design and light recalling the star.
 In its basic form, the paról has five points and two "tails" that evoke rays of light pointing the way to the baby Jesus, and candles inside the lanterns have been superseded by electric illumination.

 In the Church of the Nativity in Bethlehem, a silver star with 14 undulating rays marks the location traditionally claimed to be that of Jesus' birth.

-In quilting, a common eight-pointed star design is known as the Star of Bethlehem.
+In European textiles a common eight-pointed star design is known as the Holy Star of Bethlehem.
+The design has been used in stone, metal, wood-work and embroidery in the Middle East since antiquity and is one of the oldest patterns in patterns in Palestinian tatreez.
+In 2019 US congresswoman Rashida Tlaib was sworn in wearing a thobe that featured the design.
+On Vogue Arabia's November 2023 cover the star took a central position in the celebration of Palestinian embroidery.
+The design also features on Christmas sweaters.